zyddnys/manga-image-translator/README.md

 # Activate venv
 $ source venv/bin/activate

-# For --use-gpu option go to https://pytorch.org/ and follow
-# pytorch installation instructions.
-Add `--upgrade --force-reinstall`
+# For --use-gpu option go to https://pytorch.org/get-started/locally/ and follow pytorch installation instructions.
-# to the pip command to overwrite the currently installed pytorch version.
+# Add `--upgrade --force-reinstall` to the pip command to overwrite the currently installed pytorch version if you are not using venv.

 # Install the dependencies
 $ pip install -r requirements.txt